 Take your time getting properly set up!
 If you’ve never done Stir the Pot before it can be surprising just how hard it is to balance yourself on a stability ball in this manner let alone shift in circles.

-- Start with back flat on the ground, knees bent and feet flat on the floor.
-Then, lift your right foot up and place it on your left thigh – just above the knee.
+- Start with the back flat on the ground, knees bent and feet flat on the floor.
+Then, lift your right foot up and place it on your left leg – just above the knee.